Chateau Christmas

 Well Done!

 I think I enjoyed this one more than the first one, Unleashing Mr. Darcy.
 Loved the 2 leads, although Ryan Peavey’s role in this sequel was just to be loving and supportive.
 The acting of Cindy Busby and Frances Fisher was superb and took center stage here.
 Cindy really made you feel how torn Elizabeth was between people-pleasing and asserting her own dream of the wedding she wanted.
-You were with her every step of the way as frustration with Aunt Violet and the way she was subtly taking over the wedding plans built and built.
+You were with her every step of the way as her frustration with Aunt Violet and the way she was subtly taking over the wedding plans built and built.
 On the other hand, Frances’ acting was such that one felt a little empathy for her point of view as well.
 You couldn’t really hate her too much.
 She wasn’t painted as the evil aunt like she was in the first one.
-You understood how much she loved Donovan Darcy and his sister, and knew that she meant well.
+You understood how much she loved Donovan Darcy and his sister and knew that she meant well.
 And this was due to Fisher’s acting.
 Another actress might have made her the stock wicked witch character.
 I loved it when Elizabeth finally rebels during the choosing of the reception details and asserts her own authority.
-I loved Aunt Violet’s state of shock, and her appreciative “Well Done!” as Elizabeth storms off.
-The relationship of Jenna and her “Bingley,” Henry Robson, added a nice layer to the principal romance.
+I loved Aunt Violet’s state of shock and her appreciative “Well Done!” as Elizabeth storms off.
+The relationship between Jenna and her “Bingley,” Henry Robson, added a nice layer to the principal romance.
 They were down-to-earth and clear-eyed.
 They reminded me of the Carrie Fisher/ Bruno Kirby characters in When Harry Met Sally.
 The romance took second place to the drama of Elizabeth becoming acquainted with the realities of Donovan’s life and his responsibilities, her inner conflict, and the outward drama of Aunt Violet’s influence.
 And that was more than fine.**9 out of 10 stars**

-Rating: 4.5 out of 5.
+Rating: 9 out of 10.

 June 4, 2018